Naturally Daily

 The thyroid gland is also responsible for encouraging females hormones.
 Without hormones like Progesterone, it is difficult to conceive babies.

-Bladderwrack can help to increase Progesterone production.
+Bladderwrack can help to increase progesterone production.
 Progesterone helps to prepare a woman’s uterus lining for fertilization each month.

 RELATED: 11 Essential Oils for Menopause that All Women Should Know